-Topaz is formed for a few million years.
-When molten lava or magma cools it becomes igneous rock which evolves into granite, pegmatite, basalt or other rock types.
+Topaz forms for a million years.
+When molten lava or magma cools it becomes igneous rock, which evolves into granite, pegmatite, basalt or other rock types.
 These rocks usually have cavities and cracks where get minerals such as fluorite and cassiterite; such mineral combination gives us topaz.

 It is really hard to trace the history of this gemstone because there was confusion over its identity.
 In olden times, all yellowish gemstones were referred to as topaz no matter what mineral they had actually been.
 However, by the 18th century, scientists had been able to identify topaz properties and sort them out of other yellow gemstones.